matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.recordEcommerceGoal
 _Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [412](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L412)_

 This hook is called after recording an ecommerce goal.
-You can use for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `items` and `revenue`.
+You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `items` and `revenue`.

 Callback Signature: